 - Campfires and ground-level barbeques are not allowed.
 Barbecue units are only allowed after discussion with the Campsite Manager, so please check before buying food.

 - Anyone behaving in a threatening, offensive or otherwise unacceptable manner will be removed from the campsite.

 - Anyone found with illegal drugs will be ejected from the campsite and the substances concerned confiscated and handed over to the police.

 - Finally, please remember that the site is returned to agricultural use after the Festival.
 Please try not to leave metal tent pegs or other debris and rubbish that can cause harm to the livestock that normally live there!

-The Campsite office is staffed 24 hours a day throughout the event; if you need advice please don’t hesitate to ask.
+The Campsite is staffed 24 hours a day throughout the event; if you need advice please don’t hesitate to ask.

 Sidmouth Victoria Hospital provides a Minor Injury Unit available from 10am to 6pm daily including weekends.
 Overnight First Aid is available on the campsite at the main entrance.

 The Sidmouth Folk Festival is committed to the safety of all who attend and the campsite has been designed with your safety in mind.